2011 Hotan attack: Attack

 According to a subsequent investigation, a group of 18 anti-government religious extremists arrived in Hotan from Kashgar on 16 July 2 days before the attack; they brought "several dozen different knives including cleavers, axes and switchblades" with them.
 The men, Uyghurs between the age of 20 and 35, prepared for the attack at the local bazaar, buying materials to create explosives.
 The attack was executed on 18 July, around the Iktar Grand Bazaar in the center of Hotan, when the group entered a government building and took several hostages.
 According to witnesses, the men approached the gates of the Nuerbage (Naarburg) Street police station around noon with weapons concealed in cardboard boxes, stabbing a Uyghur security guard to death when they got close enough.
 The guard, Memet Eli, was 25 years old and engaged to be married in September.
 After killing Eli, the men shouted slogans in Uyghur denouncing the government's campaign against the Islamic veil, in what onlookers described as Kashgar and Aksu accents.
 Variously described as "terrorists", "rioters", or "thugs" in accounts, the men proceeded to storm the police building wielding molotov cocktails, knives, and grenades.
 Shouting jihadist slogans such as "Allah is the only god!" and "Holy war!" they broke into the police station, wherein they took police hostages, smashed computer hardware and furniture, and set fires, killing an auxiliary police officer.
 Two Uyghur women submitting forms inside the police office were trapped inside a smoky room before being rescued through the windows by street vendors.

-The men proceeded to take down the Chinese flag atop the police station to put up another flag, with conflicting reports about the new flag's design.
-The government says the flag was black with white Arabic lettering: the Black Standard commonly known as the "black flag of jihad".
-Residents interviewed by the Financial Times say it was the "blue half-moon flag" used by Xinjiang independence advocates, while a resident quoted in the South China Morning Post said it was black with a crescent.
+The men proceeded to take down the Chinese flag atop the police station and reportedly raised a banner carrying "extremist religious slogans" and a blue half-moon flag.
 Nuerbage police station chief Abulaiti Maitiniyazi (Ablet Metniyaz) was a witness to the attack.
 He recalled shouting to the men in Uyghur for a peaceful settlement, but receiving molotov cocktails and rocks in return.
 People's Armed Police PFC Wu Yanjie was killed by a molotov cocktail when his squad was forcibly entering the ground level.
-According to Maitiniyazi, it was when the attackers hacked at the civilian hostages' faces, noses and ears with knives with intent to kill that police fatally shot 14 of the assailants and captured the other four for questioning, ending the attack within 90 minutes of the initial break-in.
-Six of the eight hostages were rescued alive, while two Han female hostages were hacked to death during the operation, and four Uyghurs were hospitalized for non-life-threatening injuries.
+Security forces engaged the attackers inside the station, killing 14 and capturing the other 4, ending the attack within 90 minutes of the initial break-in.
+Six of the eight hostages were rescued alive, while two Han female hostages were killed by the assailants, and four Uyghurs were hospitalized for non-life-threatening injuries.